 Because the system around them makes it hard.

-The opportunity most agencies are missing This is the part the report doesn’t spell out directly.
+This is the part the report doesn’t spell out directly.

 The opportunity isn’t just “use more data”.